CARV-ICS-FORTH/knot/docs/index.md

 Kubernetes provides all the tools to do data sharing, create namespaces, etc., but the exact implementation and structure of the overall environment is left to the developer.
 Knot implements a "traditional" user scheme, which is then mapped to Kubernetes namespaces and service accounts.
 Kubernetes does not have "users" and no place to "login into" by default.

-Knot sets up single sign-on at the integrated instances of JupyterHub, Argo Workflows, Harbor, and Grafana, so authenticated users can seamlessly move between services.
+Knot sets up single sign-on at the integrated instances of JupyterHub, Argo Workflows, Harbor, Gitea, and Grafana, so authenticated users can seamlessly move between services.
 In addition, it enforces authorization policies, so that each user will be allowed to access resources only in their corresponding Knot-defined namespace.
 For Harbor, Knot also fetches the users' CLI secrets, and configures Kubernetes to use them.

 Equally important to user management, authentication, and authorization, Knot wires up private and shared storage to predefined paths inside running containers, which significantly simplifies data management.
 Thus, user files are automatically accessible in all respective execution contexts and also available through the dashboard.
 A workflow can work on some data which have been prepared in a notebook, while produced results can be easily shared via an externally accessible web server.
 Inside workflows, data can be exchanged between steps, just by placing it on specific directories.